jahangir842/video-streaming/ffmpeg-streaming-with-RTSP.md

 ### 7. **Setting Up Authentication for RTSP Streams**

-To secure your stream, you may want to set up authentication on your RTSP server.
-RTSP Simple Server allows basic authentication, which can be configured in its configuration file (`rtsp-simple-server.yml`).
+To secure your stream, you may want to set up authentication on your MediaMTX RTSP server.
+RTSP Simple Server allows basic authentication, which can be configured in its configuration file (`mediamtx.yml`).

 1. Open the configuration file: